rizavelioglu/awesome-virtual-try-off/README.md

 # 🌟 A Curated List of Awesome Virtual Try-Off (VTOFF) Research 🌟

-Virtual Try-Off (VTOFF) is a novel computer vision task that extracts standardized, canonical images of garments from single photos of clothed individuals, moving beyond traditional virtual try-on techniques by focusing on precise garment reconstruction rather than model dressing.
+Virtual Try-Off (VTOFF) is a novel computer vision task that extracts standardized, canonical images of garments from single photos of clothed individuals.
+Unlike traditional Virtual Try-On (VTON) techniques, which focus on dressing a model with new garments, VTOFF focuses on recovering the clothing item itself with high fidelity.
 The task was introduced and the term coined in [TryOffDiff: Virtual-Try-Off via High-Fidelity Garment Reconstruction using Diffusion Models](https://rizavelioglu.github.io/tryoffdiff).

 ### Demos